rootandy/keycloak-push-mfa-extension/README.md

    }
    ```

-4. **Login approval:** The device looks up the confirm token’s `sub` (credential id), resolves it to the real Keycloak user id in its secure storage, and signs a JWT (`loginToken`) with the same key pair from enrollment.
+4. **Login approval:** The device looks up the confirm token’s `credId` (credential id), resolves it to the real Keycloak user id in its secure storage, and signs a JWT (`loginToken`) with the same key pair from enrollment.
 The payload echoes the challenge id (`cid`), the `credId`, and the desired `action` (`approve`/`deny`) so Keycloak can fully trust the intent because it is covered by the user key signature (no nonce is needed because possession of the key already proves authenticity, and `cid` is unguessable).

   ```json
   {